imroyroyyy/2023/venom_main.md

 ---

 The atmosphere of the ship changes.
 Of course it does.
-This was supposed to be a straightforward supply mission
+This was supposed to be a straightforward supply mission.
+Jungeun overhears Hyunjin's muffled sobs through the thin metal wall between their cabins.

 - [ ] Jungeun becoming more paranoid, having suspicious run-ins with everyone on the ship